wp-plugins/wordpress-seo/readme.txt

 You've set up a template for your titles, but things get added to it when they're output?
 You can do two things: either enable "Force rewrite titles" on the SEO -> Titles settings page, or go into your header.php and change the title element to just this:

 `<title><?php wp_title(''); ?></title>`

+= I'm not seeing a meta description in my `<head>` section? =

+Check whether your theme's `header.php` file contains a call to [wp_head()](http://codex.wordpress.org/Function_Reference/wp_head).

+= My meta descriptions aren't showing up in the search result pages =

+There are two possible issues with a meta description:

+1. You're putting out more than one of them due to multiple plugins adding a description, for instance the WordBooker plugin adds a description too but has an option to disable it, other SEO plugins running might be another cause.
+1. You're not seeing your meta description show up in the search result pages.
+Google will not alway show your meta description, the likelihood of your meta description appearing in the search results increases incredibly when your meta description contains the sought for keyword though, which is why the focus keyword functionality checks for the appearance of the focus keyword in the description.

 = Page X, Y, Z for plugin X doesn't work with your plugin enabled =